Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

 In particular, each $\mathcal{R}_{v,w}^{> 0}$ is homeomorphic to an open ball and each flag $F\in \textnormal{Fl}_n^{\geq 0}$ is uniquely represented in some unique $\mathcal{R}_{v,w}^{> 0}$. \end{theorem}

-Note that we adopt a slightly different convention than \cite{MR}.
+\begin{remark} We adopt a slightly different convention than \cite{MR}.
 The matrices in their $\mathcal{R}_{v,w}^{>0}$ would be the transposes of the matrices in our $\mathcal{R}_{v^{-1},w^{-1}}^{>0}$.
-This difference is accounted for by the fact that we define positive distinguished subexpressions as leftmost reduced subexpressions rather than rightmost, as noted in the proof of \cref{existsposdist}.
-This convention makes notation a bit cleaner in the rest of this paper.
-Also note that we slightly abuse notation, as we should be describing ${R}_{v,w}^{>0}$ as consisting of flags, not matrices.
-We will continue to implicitly identify a flag $F\in {R}_{v,w}^{>0}$ with the unique matrix of the form $M_{v,w}(\bm{a})$ representing it.
+This difference is accounted for by the fact that we define positive distinguished subexpressions differently from \cite{MR}, as noted in the proof of \Cref{existsposdist}.
+This convention makes notation a bit cleaner in the rest of this paper. \end{remark}

+\begin{remark} We are slightly abusing notation, as we should be describing $\mathcal{R}_{v,w}^{>0}$ as consisting of flags, not matrices.
+We are implicitly identifying a flag $F\in \mathcal{R}_{v,w}^{>0}$ with the unique matrix of the form $M_{v,w}(\bm{a})$ representing it, and will continue to do so in the rest of this paper.